TL;DR:

 4. Emotional manipulation

 A common example of emotional manipulation are contradictory statements.
 For instance, “I feel like we’re soulmates, but we can’t possibly make this work.”
-Oftentimes, these statements are actually an anxious partner bidding for their partner to take a stand.
+Oftentimes, these statements are an anxious partner bidding for their partner to take a stand.
 A contradictory statement is like a soft ultimatum, manipulating the partner to act.

 5. People pleasing